cmda-bt/pt-course-20-21/week-2.md

 1. Take ± 30 minutes to learn Git [through Katacoda's interactive tutorial][katacoda].
 It’s pretty sweet.
 Follow scenario 1 (and 2 if you have enough time).
 2. Look at some of the common git commands on the [Git Tips][tips] and [Git Flight Rules][flight] repo's.
 Try out some of the commands and write down your favourite commands.
 3. Read [how to write a git commit message][message] by Chris Beams
+4. Read about [different Git Strategies][strategy] by Seth Robertson

 ***Optional:** There are many additional CLI tools to make working with Git even more fun.
 Like [gitmoji][emoji] or [gitstandup][standup].
 You can search on GitHub and install more tools if you feel adventourus.